About Us

 South Africa is living in a situation without precedent.
 Never before in history have so many children been without parental supervision.

 Translating into high levels of domestic violence, substance and sexual abuse and neglect.
 In addition, there are an estimated 3.7 million orphans, about half of whom have lost one or both parents to AIDS; and 150,000 children are believed to be living in child-headed households.
+COVID-19 associated deaths left 150 000 children as orphans in South Africa.

 The South African reality is that millions of children are in need of support and care.
 One of the most pressing questions our country faces is how to provide a response that can be both loving and sufficiently large in scale.